SatelliteApplicationsCatapult/helm-charts/incubator/cube-query/README.md

 ### Installing the Chart - WIP

-It's then necessary to create a *values-ard.yaml* file specific to the Kubernetes cluster and the ARD workflow that is being deployed.\
+It's then necessary to create a *values-ard.yaml* file specific to the Kubernetes cluster and architecture in use.\
 For the full set of configurable options see [values.yaml](values.yaml).

 As example, for a development environment we might have: